 After connecting the welding leads as detailed you will need to switch the power switch on the back panel to "ON".

-Select the MIG/MMA by switching to the MMA welding mode.
+Using the welding mode switch, select MMA by switching to the MMA position.
 There is now open circuit voltage output at both output terminals.